Thank you for considering a financial gift to Crossroads United Church

 Crossroads can now accept financial gifts via e-transfer.
 Your donation will be deposited automatically in the church’s account without having to enter a security question and answer.
 Please use the memo field to direct your donation to the ministry area(s) you intend to support.

-To set Crossroads up as a new recipient in online banking, please use the following:
+To set up Crossroads as a new e-transfer recipient in online banking, please use:

 Recipient name: Crossroads United Church

 A bequest is a gift made through your will.
 This kind of gift is a commitment to the ministry of your church that reaches beyond your own life and into the future.
 There are significant tax benefits that accrue to your estate through bequests, lowering tax liabilities and leaving more of your estate intact for your heirs.
 The United Church employs a Planned Giving coordinator who can explain all the options.
 For more information and to be put in touch with our Planning Giving expert in BC, contact our bookkeeper, Heather Burdett for more information.

 CanadaHelps – donate here

 If you give to Crossroads through the CanadaHelps site, your charitable receipt will come directly from Canada Helps for the full amount of your donation.

 CanadaHelps is a non-profit organization.
 1.8% of your donation ensures CanadaHelps can continue to provide charities with affordable access to online fundraising and educational tools.
 Like all online transactions, online charitable gifts are subject to 3.5% transaction processing fees from credit card companies.

 What percentage of my gift goes to Crossroads?